keith-ang/next-python-curriculum/README.md

 ```bash
 chroma run --path ./chromadb
 ```
-This command creates a directory `chromadb` in your root directory, but you can change it to any other filepath.
+This command creates a directory `chromadb` in your root directory but you can change it to whatever you like, and also a subdirectory called the value specified in the `CHROMA_COLLECTION_NAME` environment variable.
 Make sure ChromaDB is running on the specified `CHROMA_DATABASE_URL`.

 ### Run Scripts
 1. seed